Mikepag/Arduino-Unity3D/README.md

 ___

 # Project7 (Disk Rotation Integration)
-##### This project is consisted of two individual projects (Project4.2 & Project6.1) and aims in the comparison of them to find which is the most preferable of the two, regarding human-computer interaction.
-The projects are almost identical as they both rotate a disk object in Unity using an Arduino Uno and four Ultrasonic Sensors to recognise the user's hand gestures.
-The only difference is the way the hand gestures are recognised.
+##### This project is consisted of three individual projects (Project4.2, Project6.1 and Project7.0.1) and aims in the comparison of them to find the most preferable one, regarding human-computer interaction.
+The projects are almost identical as they all three rotate a disk object in Unity using an Arduino Uno and four Ultrasonic Sensors to recognise the user's hand gestures.
+The only difference lies in the way the hand gestures are recognised.
 ##### - Another sub-project (Pepper's_Ghost) was added which rotates a Pepper's Ghost Hologram.
 Its purpose is to help new users to get used to hand gesture recognition in an interesting way.
-###### For more details see: [Project4.2 (P1)](https://github.com/Mikepag/Arduino-Unity3D#project7-project42-p1-disk-rotation-using-timesteps), [Project6.1 (P2)](https://github.com/Mikepag/Arduino-Unity3D#project7-project61-p2-disk-rotation-using-average-distance), [Pepper's_Ghost](https://github.com/Mikepag/Arduino-Unity3D#project7-peppers_ghost-peppers-ghost-hologram-rotation).
+###### For more details see: [Project4.2 (P1)](https://github.com/Mikepag/Arduino-Unity3D#project7-project42-p1-disk-rotation-using-timesteps), [Project6.1 (P2)](https://github.com/Mikepag/Arduino-Unity3D#project7-project61-p2-disk-rotation-using-average-distance), [Project7.0.1 (P3)](INSERTURLHEEEEEEEEEEEEEEEEREEEEEEE) [Pepper's_Ghost](https://github.com/Mikepag/Arduino-Unity3D#project7-peppers_ghost-peppers-ghost-hologram-rotation).
 ___

 # Project7/ Pepper's_Ghost (Pepper's Ghost Hologram Rotation)